spectrum-health-systems/Abatab/doc/srcdoc/SrcDocAbatabSession.md

 ## Operation

-1. **Check if the username is blank**
+1. **Check if the username is blank/whitespace**
 The AvatarUserName is used to keep track of various session information, such as logs.
-If sentOptionObject.OptionUserId is blank, we will force it to be the AvatarFallbackUserName defined in the local configuration settings file.
+If it doesn't exist,it will be set to the `FallbackAvatarUserName`.

 2. **Return the `abatabSession` object**